1obanov/Bicycle/README.md

 # Bicycle
-Please look at my responsive Pixel Perfect one page website based on PSD file.
+Please have a look at my responsive Pixel Perfect one page website based on PSD file.

 #### Live preview --> [Bicycle](https://1obanov.github.io/Bicycle/)